-For example, "0"5" indicates 0.5 sec. and "15"", 15 sec.
+- For example, "0"5" indicates 0.5 sec. and "15"", 15 sec. - Shutter speeds from "8000" to "4" on the LCD panel indicate the denominator of the fractional shutter speed.

 Av: Aperture-Priority AE

 Depth-of-Field Preview

 In this mode, you set the desired aperture value and the camera sets the shutter speed automatically to obtain the standard exposure matching the subject brightness.
 A higher f/ number (smaller aperture hole) will make more of the foreground and background fall within acceptable focus.
 On the other hand, a lower f/number (larger aperture hole) will make less of the foreground and background fall within acceptable focus.